qiskit-community/qiskit-dynamics/CONTRIBUTING.md

 ### Code style

-The qiskit-ode repo uses black for code formatting and style and pylint is run to do a deeper check on the code.
+The qiskit-dynamics repo uses black for code formatting and style and pylint is run to do a deeper check on the code.
 You can run these checks locally with

 ```